promregator/promregator/docs/outbound-authentication.md

   password: mypassword
 ```

-### Authentication Configuration for OAuth2XSUAA Authentication

-The OAuth2XSUAA Authentication type is deprecated and remains present due to backward compatibility.
-It is replaced by OAuth2XSUAABasic and behaves in the
-same way like that authentication type.

 ### Authentication Configuration for OAuth2XSUAABasic Authentication

 The OAuth2XSUAABasic Authentication scheme allows to set the following configuration options: